Skip Ribbon Commands

 Factsheet No. 3 - Key Figures in the Assembly

 There are a number of key figures, who are either elected representatives or employed by the Parliament, that work in the New South Wales Legislative Assembly Chamber on a sitting day and perform a range of important tasks.
-This factsheet gives an overview of those key figures and the functions that they perform.

 The Speaker